ohduran/ohduran.github.io/_collections/_articles/2019-06-30-writing-in-times-of-clickbait.markdown

 <hr>

-Are we placing so little value on being well informed, that huge amount of people don't hold the newscasts accountable for the news they are given?
-Or worse: are we so reckless, that we have delegated the decision of what we need to know in the hands of someone else?
+Are we placing so little value on being well informed, that society doesn't hold the newscasts accountable for the news they are given?
+Are we so reckless, that we have delegated the decision over what we need to know in the hands of an unaccountable somebody?

-Journalism supported by advertising took off on the assumption that the masses are simple and demand simple things to be entertained.
-They want circus, not academia; they want gladiators, not professors.
-The hypothesis, held to this day, is that daily stories need a baseline of drama, a look into the spectacular, for them to appear on the news.
-Mere facts don’t cut it; the masses want suicides, murders and rapes.
-Never mind the dubitative scientists; the masses want conviction and “to be told like it is”.
+Advertising-supported journalism was born on the idea that the masses are simple and demand simple things, and that the collective action towards a more challenging set of news can be drowned by a flood of listicles and clickbaits.
+That people are no longer in a position to demand anything, because they no longer pay for the content they look for.

 Have we chosen to live this way?
 Well, in a way.
 The main critics of TV news when I was younger pointed out that we knew very little about what really matters.
 “Tell us about the war in Africa”, they said, “Rwanda has been at war for 40 years, and no one knows it”.
 The answer, in one form of another, was: “People don’t care”.
 But did they?
 Fact is, we couldn’t care if we didn’t know, so we didn’t care.
 We relied on the newscasts to tell us what is important and what isn’t, and for that we are guilty.
 Every time we sat in front of the TV, we said “this is good enough for me”.